2011 Atlanta Beat season: Review and events

 Prior to the beginning of the 2011 WPS season, the Atlanta Beat organization scheduled several preseason friendlies against local universities.
 For the preseason, the Beat played Auburn University twice, and then University of North Carolina, Georgia and Florida State.
 In preseason, the Beat went on an undefeated 5-0-0 run, and only conceded one goal in the process.

-On April 9, in front of over slightly 4,000 spectators, the Beat opened their season with a 1–4 loss to Boston Breakers.
+On April 9, in front of more than 4,000 spectators, the Beat opened their season with a 1–4 loss to the Boston Breakers.